MassTransit/MassTransit/docs/usage/consumers.md

 When using a container, it is responsible for consumer disposal when the scope is disposed.
 :::

+### Temporary Consumers

+Some consumers only need to receive messages while connected, and any messages published while disconnected should be discarded.
+This is achieved by using a TemporaryEndpointDefinition as the endpoint definition.

+<<< @/docs/code/usage/UsageConsumerTemporaryEndpoint.cs

 ### Connect Consumers

 Once a bus has been configured, the receive endpoints have been created and cannot be modified.
 However, the bus creates a temporary, auto-delete endpoint for itself.
 Consumers can be connected to the bus endpoint using any of the `Connect` methods.
 The bus endpoint is designed to receive responses (via the request client, see the [requests](/usage/requests) section) and **messages sent directly to the bus endpoint**.